-In broader terms, teachers' job performance is defined as their contribution to the achievement of educational goals and objectives (Özdemir & Gören, 2017; Özdemir & Yirmibeş, 2016) while in some studies it is limited to teaching behavior (Bashir, Alias, Saleh, & Halizah, 2017; Amin et al., 2013).
+In broader terms, teachers' job performance is defined as their contribution to the achievement of educational goals and objectives (Özdemir & Gören, 2017; Özdemir & Yirmibeş, 2016), while in some studies it is limited to teaching behavior (Bashir, Alias, Saleh, & Halizah, 2017; Amin et al., 2013).
 However, teachers' job performance applies not only to the classroom or school, but to all settings where students are present (Shaikh, Saad, & Bhutto, 2012).
 So, teachers' job performance can be regarded as multidimensional (Adeyemi, 2008; Ali & Haider, 2017; Amin et al., 2013; Demir, 2008; Hanif & Pervez, 2004; Mehmood, Qasim, & Azam, 2013; Yusoff, Ali, & Khan, 2014).
-These dimensions are preparation for the lesson, instruction, student evaluation, commitment, extracurricular activities, effective monitoring and inspection, effective leadership, motivation and discipline (Adeyemi, 2008); instructional, professional and personal qualities (Ali & Haider, 2017); contextual and task performance (Yusoff, Ali, & Khan, 2014); classroom management, considering individual differences among students, using motivational tools continuously, teaching style and methods, finding solutions to students' problems and guidance (Mehmood, Qasim, & Azam, 2013).
+These dimensions are: preparation for the lesson, instruction, student evaluation, commitment, extracurricular activities, effective monitoring and inspection, effective leadership, motivation, and discipline (Adeyemi, 2008); instructional, professional, and personal qualities (Ali & Haider, 2017); contextual and task performance (Yusoff, Ali, & Khan, 2014); classroom management, considering individual differences among students, using motivational tools continuously, teaching style and methods, finding solutions to students' problems, and guidance (Mehmood, Qasim, & Azam, 2013).

-Teachers are expected to carry out effective teaching, satisfy the students with his/her teaching quality and style, manage the time effectively in the classroom, discipline the class, carry out the tasks assigned to them by school administrators, motivate the students, be punctual and orderly and assure the students' academic achievement.
-Additionally, teachers are required to build positive relationships with the parents and their colleagues since these relationships have a direct or indirect effect on teachers' job performance.
-There appears that irregular payment of salary, perceive a lack of support for their work, bad working conditions which often leads to poor teachers' job performance.
-For instance, Obineli (2013) stated that, money is an economic reward and a means of bringing about job satisfaction among the Nigerian workers.
-Teacher's performance must be directed towards educational goals and objectives that are relevant to their job.
-Studies based on the factors influencing students' performance in national examinations in basic educational schools in India, Divili (2008) reported that teacher's performance directly influenced learning outcomes, whose measures are examination results.
+Teachers are expected to carry out effective teaching, satisfy the students with their teaching quality and style, manage the time effectively in the classroom, discipline the class, carry out the tasks assigned to them by school administrators, motivate the students, be punctual and orderly, and ensure the students' academic achievement.
+Additionally, teachers are required to build positive relationships with parents and their colleagues since these relationships have a direct or indirect effect on their job performance.
+It appears that irregular payment of salary, perception of a lack of support for their work, and bad working conditions often lead to poor teachers' job performance.
+For instance, Obineli (2013) stated that money is an economic reward and a means of bringing about job satisfaction among Nigerian workers.
+A teacher's performance must be directed towards educational goals and objectives that are relevant to their job.
+Studies based on the factors influencing students' performance in national examinations in basic educational schools in India reported that a teacher's performance directly influenced learning outcomes, whose measures are examination results.